fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 addition in-flight).
 Once all points have been added into buckets, the FPGA streams back the result for the host to do the final (much smaller) triangle summation.
-This approach allows us to focus on implementing a very high performance adder on the FPGA (as these additions dominate Pippenger's algorithm), and then leaving smaller tasks for the host to perform.
+This approach allows us to focus on implementing a very high performance adder on the FPGA (as these additions dominate Pippengers algorithm), and then leaving smaller tasks for the host to perform.

 The above description overly simplifies the amount of optimizations and tricks we